jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 not be a sapient being.
 Animals of at least equal SIZ to the caster may be used instead.
 If the victim dies the miracle immediately ceases.

-Vampiric Touch
+### Vampiric Touch

 Instant, Rank Acolyte, Resist (Resilience), Touch

 This powerful spell heals the worshipper by draining the vitality of the target.
 If not resisted, the victim loses a number of Hit Points from each location to heal any damage currently suffered by the concurrent locations of the caster.

-                                                   37
-Alex Greene (order #3262370)                                                                                7
 The maximum number of Hit Points which may be transferred (per location) is equal to the Magnitude of the miracle.
 However, the victim cannot lose any more points than would take his own equivalent location down to a Major Wound.

-Sender-to-Oblivion, a high ranking priest of Mictlantecuhtli, is attacked by assassins sent by his rival for the position of High Lord of the Temple.
-The waylaid priest manages to cut down his first assailant with his jade knife, but the second leaps forwards and impales Sender-to-Oblivion in the gut, inflicting 6 Hit Points damage – a serious wound – forcing the devoted Death God worshipper make an opposed test of his Resilience which he succeeds.
+> Sender-to-Oblivion, a high ranking priest of Mictlantecuhtli, is attacked by assassins sent
+> by his rival for the position of High Lord of the Temple.
+The waylaid priest manages to
+> cut down his first assailant with his jade knife, but the second leaps forwards and impales
+> Sender-to-Oblivion in the gut, inflicting 6 Hit Points damage – a serious wound – forcing
+> the devoted Death God worshipper make an opposed test of his Resilience which he succeeds.
-As the remaining assassin removes his weapon, Sender-to-Oblivion reaches out to touch his foe’s hand and casts Vampiric Touch.
-Instantly the injury in the priest’s stomach seals up, whilst an identical one opens in the abdomen of the assailant, who fails to resist his own Serious Wound.
-The assassin collapses screaming and is quickly incapacitated, ready to be interrogated in order to discover who send the man and why...
+> As the remaining assassin removes his weapon, Sender-to-Oblivion reaches out to touch his
+> foe’s hand and casts Vampiric Touch.
+Instantly the injury in the priest’s stomach seals up,
+> whilst an identical one opens in the abdomen of the assailant, who fails to resist his own
+> Serious Wound.
+The assassin collapses screaming and is quickly incapacitated, ready to be
+> interrogated in order to discover who send the man and why...

 Vampiric Touch will even heal maimed or reattach severed locations if cast within an hour of receiving the Major Wound.
 Beyond this period a Regrow Limb spell is required.

-Ward Damage
+### Ward Damage

 Duration 15, Rank Initiate, Touch

 This spell requires the target to strip down to their skin, as the miracle automatically